fvarrui/JavaPackager/README.md

 ### Plugin assets

-Some assets, such as application icons and Velocity templates, could be placed in `assets` folder organized by platform.
+Some assets, such as application icons and Velocity templates, could be placed in `${assetsDir}` folder organized by platform.

 ```
 <project>/
-└── assets/
+└── ${assetsDir}/
 	├── linux/
 	├── mac/
 	└── windows/